drexiing/MCScamDetector/README.md

 ### Configure bot-config.json

 - Set "loggingChannel" to the channel ID where scam detection logs should be sent.
+This ID should be for a DM (Direct Message) channel, but the code can be modified to support a TextChannel from a guild instead.
 - Define "guilds" with the server and channel IDs to monitor.
 - List scam-related server IDs under "scamGuildsIds" to identify potential scammers.